-Faculty members affiliated with CLASE lend their expertise to a variety of courses in the College of Education with particular focus on issues relating to Latino students, culturally responsive pedagogies, and addressing the achievement gap. for full course details, please refer to the UGA Bulletin .
+Faculty members affiliated with CLASE lend their expertise to a variety of courses in the Mary Frances Early College of Education with a particular focus on issues relating to Latino students, culturally responsive pedagogies, and addressing the achievement gap.
+For full course details, please refer to the UGA Bulletin .

 Topics covered by our courses cover a broad range of topics, but often touch on the following ideas:

 The Center for Latino Achievement and Success in Education (CLASE) was created in 2003 through a generous grant from the Goizueta Foundation, to support the educational success of the growing Latino population in Georgia.
-Housed within the University of Georgia’s College of Education, the Center contributes to the University’s combined missions of teaching, research, and outreach, with the specific goal of creating a P-16 pipeline of educational supports for Latinos and all culturally and linguistically diverse students across the state.
+Housed within the University of Georgia’s Mary Frances Early College of Education, the Center contributes to the University’s combined missions of teaching, research, and outreach, with the specific goal of creating a P-16 pipeline of educational support for Latinos and all culturally and linguistically diverse students across the state.

 CLASE aims to narrow the achievement gap of Latinx and other culturally and linguistically diverse students placed at risk due to poverty and language barriers and to improve the quality of education for all students (PreK-20) across Georgia.
 Our goals include:

 - To develop, pilot, and implement effective programs that can leverage federal, private, and state funding

 - To research and disseminate promising/best practices for the education of culturally and linguistically diverse students

 - To create and enhance partnerships to optimize the learning and social outcomes of culturally and linguistically diverse students